kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/addon/intro.md

 - Convenient local addon debugging methods and the follow-up plan is to provide a complete addon local debugging function on the CLI side.

 - Install the addon in the subcluster.
 If the addon is not installed in the control plane, but only in subclusters, there are some issues.

+## Extend Terraform Addon

+* We have build some tool for more convenience to extend cloud resource addons, you can refer to the [extend terraform addon docs](./terraform).